courtneyjb7/CSC365_Project/Technical_Specification.md

 If an owner changes their email information, then it will be updated in the dog’s information.

 If a trainer cancels a class, an email is sent to each dog owner that was planning to attend.

+If a trainer adds a class, its date and time are checked with all the other classes in the database.
+If the time conflicts with another class, an HTTPException is returned and the class cannot be added.

+If a trainer attempts to access a class, dog, schedule, etc. with an ID that does not exist, an HTTPException is returned.

+If a trainer attempts to access a schedule or other trainer information that does not belong to them, it will result in an HTTPException.